translate/pootle/docs/server/installation.rst

 .. warning:: This default configuration is enough to experiment with Pootle.
    **Don't use this configuration in a production environment**.

+You can specify the parameters to set up your database if you don't want to use the default setup, see the :djadmin:`init command <init>` for the available options.

 The initial configuration includes the settings that you're most likely to change.
 For further customization, see the :ref:`full list of available settings <settings#available>`.